 Biking through the countryside will allow you to catch a glimpse of what local, rural life is like in Bali, and it’s an experience we think you shouldn’t miss.

 There are plenty of tour companies which offer bike tours of Ubud’s countryside, most of which also include a coffee plantation tour and breakfast overlooking Mount Batur.
-During our first trip to Ubud we booked such a tour with this company, and we highly recommend it.
-You can read more about our biking tour here.
+During our first trip to Ubud we booked this tour, and we highly recommend it.
+CLICK HERE to book your biking tour.

 However, during our recent trip, we booked our biking tour through our hotel, Purana Boutique Resort.
 With one of the hotel staff, Tude, who we’d been getting to know all week long, we rode through Ubud’s rice paddies for a few hours, just the three of us.
 We passed by rural homes, precious puppies, lots of smiling children, and plenty of people riding motor bikes.